rorywalsh/CsoundPhaser3/README.md

 ## The preload function

 The preload function will load all assets needed for the game, including audio.
-The `load.image()` method can be used to load any sprites needed by the scene.
+The `load.image()` method can be used to load any sprites needed by the scene, while `load.spritesheet()` loads multiple frames from an sprite sheet.

 ```html
 (...)